vi/websocat/doc.md

 Returns `DatagramRead`

+## udp_server

+Create a single Datagram Socket that is bound to a UDP port, typically for connecting to a specific UDP endpoint

+Parameters:

+* opts (`Dynamic`) - object map containing dynamic options to the function
+* continuation (`Fn(DatagramSocket, SocketAddr) -> Task`) - Rhai function that will be called to continue processing

+Returns `Task`

+Options:

+* bind (`SocketAddr`) - Specify address to bind the socket to.
+* timeout_ms (`Option<u64>`) - Mark the conection as closed when this number of milliseconds elapse without a new datagram from associated peer address
+* max_clients (`Option<usize>`) - Maximum number of simultaneously connected clients.
+If exceed, stale clients (based on the last received datagram) will be hung up.
+* buffer_size (`Option<usize>`) - Buffer size for receiving UDP datagrams.
+Default is 4096 bytes.
+* qlen (`Option<usize>`) - Queue length for distributing received UDP datagrams among spawned DatagramSocekts Defaults to 1.
+* tag_as_text (`bool`) - Tag incoming UDP datagrams to be sent as text WebSocket messages instead of binary.
+Note that Websocat does not check for UTF-8 correctness and may send non-compiant text WebSocket messages.
+* backpressure (`bool`) - In case of one slow client handler, delay incoming UDP datagrams instead of dropping them
+* inhibit_send_errors (`bool`) - Do not exit if `sendto` returned an error.

 ## udp_socket

 Create a single Datagram Socket that is bound to a UDP port, typically for connecting to a specific UDP endpoint

+The node does not have it's own buffer size - the buffer is supplied externally

 Parameters: